-- 2. The Commission shall provide staff with adequate IT tools required for both work at the office and telework.
+- EMSA shall provide all teleworking staff with at least a laptop computer. - 2.
+EMSA shall provide staff with adequate IT tools required for both work at the office and telework.
 These tools shall enable staff to benefit fully from the opportunities of both working modalities, including virtual and hybrid meetings, in order to maintain staff motivation and efficiency.
-DG HR and DG DIGIT shall support staff with additional equipment, depending also on their job profile, subject to budgetary availability10. - Specific needs of staff with disability on telework shall be catered for in accordance with the reasonable accommodation conditions set out by Article 8 of Commission Decision C(2004) 131811. - Where appropriate, DG HR may adopt a decision providing for a lump sum covering certain costs of teleworking staff, subject to budgetary availability.
+EMSA shall support staff with additional equipment, depending also on their job profile, subject to budgetary availability. - Specific needs of staff with disability on telework shall be catered for in accordance with the reasonable accommodation conditions set out by Article 8 of Commission Decision C(2004) 13187 - 4.
+Where appropriate, the Appointing Authority may adopt a decision providing for a financial contribution or a lump sum covering certain costs of teleworking staff, subject to budgetary availability.